 Being invested in multiple countries can help mitigate the risk of something unexpected happening to any single economy.

+Emerging market exchange-traded funds (ETFs) might invest in different assets within a single country or spread their investments throughout multiple countries.
 Bonds can also play a role in an emerging market portfolio.
 Many countries with developing economies have used the issuance of new debt to borrow money to build out their infrastructure.
-That means some emerging market economies could offer bonds with attractive yields.
+That means some emerging economies could offer bonds with attractive yields.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.